Inflation is a silent killer. With the rapid rise in inflation over the last two years, I bonds became an attractive, safe investment.

-This article will cover everything you need to know about I bonds, including benefits, risks, the timeline for purchase, maturity, redemption rates, tax implications, and how to buy I bonds.
-Let’s dive in.
+This article will cover everything you need to know about I bonds, including benefits, risks, the timeline for purchase, maturity, redemption rates, tax implications, and how to buy an I bond.

 What Is An I Bond And Why Invest In Them?

-I Bonds, also known as Series I Bonds, are non-marketable savings bonds issued by the U.S. Department of Treasury primarily for individuals to purchase and invest in.
+I Bonds, or Series I Bonds, are non-marketable savings bonds issued by the U.S. Department of Treasury primarily for individuals to purchase and invest in.
 I Bonds earn a fixed interest rate for 30 years while having an inflation component that varies with inflation expectations each May and November.

 I bonds are safe investments issued by the U.S. Treasury to protect your money from losing value due to inflation.